-Small view of the message list, showing column headers and a few email messages will show an icon of a paperclip in this column.
-Otherwise, the column will be blank.
+Small view of the message list, showing column headers and a few email messages

 By default, the message list shows six columns of information for each message.
 The first column is a read/unread indicator.
 If a message has been read, the column shows an icon of an open envelope.
 If a message has not been read, the icon will show a closed envelope.